Skip to content

 PURPOSE:

-The Michael O. D. Brown Memorial Scholarship for Social Justice, Performing Arts, and Trades awards scholarships to college-bound high school seniors based on demonstrated academic achievement, financial need, and an expressed interest in enrolling into a certified performing arts program in pursuit of a certification, associates, or bachelor’s degree in music, dance, writing, theatre or a degree in social justice/activism.
+The Michael O. D. Brown Memorial Scholarship for Social Justice, Performing Arts, and Trades awards scholarships to college-bound high school seniors based on demonstrated academic achievement, financial need, and an expressed interest in enrolling into a post-secondary program in pursuit of a certification, associates, or bachelor’s degree in the performing arts or social justice/activism.

 CRITERIA:

-The students eligible for assistance must be graduating high school seniors attending Normandy, Riverview Gardens, Jennings, Hazelwood, Ferguson-Florissant, University City and Ritenour who intend to continue their education at a community college, a four- year college or university or trade school.
+The students eligible for assistance must be graduating high school seniors attending Central Visual & Performing Arts, Jennings, McCluer, Normandy, River View Gardens, and University City High Schools who intend to continue their education at a community college, a four- year college or university or trade school.
 Consideration will be given to academic achievement, financial need and the student’s community service record.

 GUIDELINES: